hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 1. Reach out to Exchange Online (managed identity is assigned a **permission**)

-2. Perform tasks within Exchange Online (managed identity is assigned an Entra **role**)
+2. Perform tasks within Exchange Online (managed identity is assigned a **role**)

 We'll start with the first part of assigning the managed identity the permission needed to reach out to Exchange Online.

 1. Elevate to the Privileged Role Administrator role with [PIM](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/) _(if applicable, otherwise skip)_

-2. Navigate to Automation account [portal.azure.com](http://portal.azure.com) >. **Automation accounts >** Search click for **Automation-Account-Workshop**
+2. Navigate to Automation account [portal.azure.com](http://portal.azure.com) > **Automation accounts >** Search and click **Automation-Account-Workshop**

 3. Navigate to **Account Settings** > **Identity** \> Copy the **Object** **(principal) Id**.
 We will use this later in our script to assign permissions.

 ![](../../assets/technology/automation-account-exchange/enabling-system-assigned-managed-identity.png)

-4. Assign the **Exchange.ManageAsApp** API permission for the managed identity to call Exchange Online by running the scrip below.
-Note that we are replacing.
-MI\_ID with the value obtained from the last step
+4. Assign the **Exchange.ManageAsApp** API permission for the managed identity to call Exchange Online by running the script below.
+Note that we are replacing MI\_ID variable with the value obtained from the last step

 ```powershell